cloudmesh-community/book/chapters/pi/clusters/pi-kubernetes.md

 ### Kubernetes Shared Setup {#kubernetes-shared-setup}

 Every Kubernetes node, whether master or worker, needs to complete the following setup steps.
-The Pi tool scripts are stored in the `bin` directory.
+The Pi scripts are stored in the `bin` directory.
 Every Kubernetes Pi master and worker must run the `kubernetes-setup.sh` script which will download and install Docker and Kubernetes and make the necessary system changes to support both.
 When this script completes the Pi must be rebooted to